 Eclecticism and Wicca

 Wicca (and many Pagan religions at that) are very liberal when it comes to beliefs; they allow their followers great freedom and the power to "customize" their own spiritual path.
 This has led to many beliefs that Wicca as one spiritual path doesn't exist; that it is not well-defined, and as a result, it has not been taken seriously.
-While doing a bit of research on the subject, I came across some information in Deborah Lipp's book
+While doing a bit of research on the subject, I came across some information in Deborah Lipp's book The Study of Witchcraft: A Guidebook to Advanced Wicca.
+I would like to quote her because I don't see how I could summarize this any better.
+She basically says that the following points are that which all Wiccans (including eclectics) have in common:

 - Polarity: Wiccans may be monists, meaning they believe all gods are ultimately One.
 They may be duo-theists, meaning they believe that, in Dion Fortune's words, “All Gods are One God, and all Goddesses are One Goddess.”
 They may be hard polytheists, meaning they believe that each individual deity is precisely that, an individual and not an aspect or component of a larger One or Two.
 Whatever they believe, however, they work with polarity—ritually and spiritually.
 However many deities a Wiccan may worship, there is always only one goddess and one god on the altar during ritual.